 This basic coverage is meant to pay for the medical bills and property damage that can occur following a car accident.
-Liability coverage is strictly coverage that applies to the damages incurred by the other driver; liability coverage does not cover your own injuries or property damage.
-Insurance companies offer plans that can cover your damages as well as the other driver, but costs can vary.
+Liability coverage strictly applies to the damages incurred by the other driver; liability coverage does not cover your injuries or property damage.
+Insurance companies provide plans that cover both your damages and those of the other driver, but the costs can vary.

 Penalties for Driving Without Insurance in North Carolina

 When this happens, the NC Department of Motor Vehicles will send out a termination notification to the vehicle’s registered owner.
 If the owner does not respond, they may face civil penalties, late fees, interest payments, and the revocation of the vehicle’s license plate.
-The state will assess the following penalties for failure to maintain proper insurance:
+North Carolina will assess the following penalties for failure to maintain proper insurance:

 - 1st Insurance Lapse – $50 fee